 How Abstract API Handles Email Validation in Laravel

-- It runs MX lookups and real-time SMTP handshakes through its own infrastructure, which prevents delays inside your PHP worker.
+- It runs MX and real-time SMTP handshakes without open socket or grey-listing delays inside your PHP worker.

-- It flags free, disposable, role-based, and catch-all domains and proposes corrections for common typos.
+- It flags free, disposable, role, and catch-all domains and proposes autocorrects for common typos.

-- It returns a numeric quality score and a deliverability status, so you can apply business-specific thresholds instead of one-size-fits-all rules.
+- It returns a numeric quality score and categorical deliverability, which lets you apply business-specific thresholds.

-- Add your key to the .env file with the variable ABSTRACT_EMAIL_KEY and then run the php artisan config:cache command.
+- Add ABSTRACT_EMAIL_KEY=your_key to your .env file and run php artisan config:cache.

-- Create a custom validation rule that calls the API and interprets the response.
+- Create a rule that calls the API endpoint with your api_key and email parameters.
+This rule should interpret the deliverability and quality_score fields.

 namespace App\Rules;